hci-lab-um/heuristics-for-test-tool-design/H06-What-learning-preferences-do-those-people-have.md

 Some people prefer solo and group/pair learning.
 People will need theory, practice, exploring, and guided learning.
 People may have preferences or needs for different media.

+We have tabulated the [Quality in Use and Product Quality Attributes](Qualityattributesv2.md) in a priority order based on the input from industry practitioners during our research.
+Use that data to help you focus on the optimal product attributes to meet the QiU/UX goals for your tool.
+We've included quotes from practitioners that you can use to help you understand your own goals, stakeholders, and contexts, plus a cross reference between the heuristics and the quality attributes. **These may help wth persona development.**

-Activities:
+Other Activities:
 - Use what you have discovered about [communication styles in H04](H04-What-comunication-needs or preferences-do-those-people-have.md) to inform both the media and the formats in which you supply learning materials.
-- Enrich your persona definition with [learning preferences](https://cultivatedmanagement.com/two-learning-styles/).
+- If you have not worked with learning preferences, here is an article which may help you enrich your persona definition with [learning preferences](https://cultivatedmanagement.com/two-learning-styles/).

-Tip: Look at the Quality in Use attributes before you prioritize the product attributes, to make sure you focus designing for the optimal product attributes to meet the testers’ QiU/UX requirements for the tool.